Haroenv/stolen-scripts/README.md

 This is for

-a. scripts I forgot where I found them
+1. scripts I forgot where I found them
-b. lousy scripts I wrote myself
+1. lousy scripts I wrote myself

 # License